Ornament for Worship

 Instead, artisans and artists should be employed in every stage of the project.
 We normally work with architects both in our ecclesiastical and residential work.
 We also construct and install large projects from our wood shop in California and in association with shops in the UK and France, although we also collaborate with other wood shops around the country.
 When we carve figures we always use the skills of professional figure sculptors that specialize in the human form.
 These artists create a model for the client to review and for us to carve from.

-Carved wood screen, tabernacle and restorations at the Cathedral of the Madeleine, Salt Lake City, UT by Agrell Architectural Carving.
+Carved wood screen, tabernacle and restorations at the Cathedral of the Madeleine, Salt Lake City, Utah, by Agrell Architectural Carving.

 Finally, here are some recommendations for achieving satisfactory results when thinking about woodcarving or any other form of decoration:

 1. Look for artisans early in the process so that an understanding of cost and capabilities can be established and expectations met.